8 hours ago

-When it comes to our finances, we’re the first to admit that we could probably use a little help.
+When it comes to our finances, we’re the first to admit that we could use a little help.
 Sure, we often peruse the reduced section in supermarkets and will always bulk buy toilet roll - but when it comes to the more financially pressing areas of our lives, the majority of us bury our heads in true ostrich fashion.
-Indeed, a recent survey showed that two thirds of people admitted to often being worried about their finances - however, only 14% would ever take the time to identify these problems and makes changes to resolve them.
+A recent survey showed that two thirds of people admitted to often being worried about their finances - however, only 14% would ever take the time to identify these problems and makes changes to resolve them.

 Often seeming complicated and stressful, knowing how best to take hold of your future financially can be an overwhelming subject - but it doesn’t have to be.

 We reached out to former investment banker, turned money savvy entrepreneur and Financial Times columnist, Mrs Moneypenny, to see what simple steps could help us overhaul our finances and take control.
 Here are her top 10 tips.

 1. Buy a notebook and record all of your financial life in it

 Information is power.
 Set aside a page for every financial presence in your life – your bank account, each credit card, your mortgage (or rent), your mobile phone bill and so on.
 You need to set aside an hour a week to spend on your own finances.
 If you think that sounds a lot, then consider how much time you spend worrying about money.
 The rest of this list is suggestions of things you could do with that hour.

 People change bank account less often than they change their husband or wife.
 You might be paying a monthly fee, and if you are, is it too expensive?
 If you get lots of things with your bank account (e.g. travel insurance) are you using them?
 Or doubling up?
 Are you getting interest in your current account?
 Decide what works best for you and move bank.
 It is easier than you think.
 Have a look at this.